luhem7/test-rust-debugging/README.md

 # test-rust-debugging
-My notes on setting up rust debugging with vscode
+My notes on setting up rust debugging with VSCode.
+Why is it so hard to setup on MacOS?

+# MacOS